 However, achieving lasting weight loss is not that simple.
 If you do limit carb consumption to 25 or fewer grams daily, after about a week your leptin level will be reduced by half.
 This will signal your body that you are starving; your metabolism will slow and your fat burning will be reduced.

-All it takes to continue fat burning is one or two cheat meals on a weekly cheat day.
-Consume plenty of carbs as well as fats and calories for those meals.
-Yes, pizza or pasta or cookies are fine occasionally!
+All it takes to continue fat burning is one cheat meal on a weekly cheat day.
+Consume plenty of carbs as well as fats and calories for that meal.

 However, even then, stop eating when your hunger disappears.
 Do not keep eating until you feel full or stuffed.